Destinations

 While Okayama does not have the towering skyscrapers of Kobe or the bustling street of Hondori in Hiroshima, it does have history and culture so rich you will be able to feel the true heart and soul of Japan.
 Imagine crowdless bamboo thickets, flooded rice terraces, and snow-blanketed mountains in the winter.

-Okayama, affectionately named harenokuni - the land of sunshine - is the home of the famous legend, Momotaro - the boy born from a peach that befriended animal companions and marched to Demon Island to defeat the demon king.
-Everywhere you go around the prefecture there is something to pay homage to its mukashibanashi (folktales).
+Okayama, affectionately named harenokuni - the land of sunshine - is the home of the famous legend, Momotaro - the boy born from a peach that befriended animal companions and marched to Demon Island to defeat the Demon King.
+Everywhere you go around the prefecture, there is something to pay homage to mukashibanashi (folktales).

 Follow along for the top things to do and see in The Land of Sunshine.